evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_40_e-tron/_index.md

 [Regenerative braking](../../../../technology/regen/) is available in several modes.
 The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
 In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
 You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
+At low speeds, the one-pedal drive mode will keep the car rolling until it stops by itself.
+You can adjust how strong regen you get when you lift the foot.
+There are three levels.

 ## Exterior